zekelinAlex/tools-devkit-templates/README.md

 - `--TemplateName`: Display name for the new template
 - `--TemplateIdentity`: Unique identifier for the template (used in template.json)
 - `--TemplateShortName`: Short name used when invoking the template with `dotnet new`

-> [!TIP]
-> You can add component schema validation to your build process using [Power Platform MSBuild targets](https://github.com/TALXIS/tools-devkit-build).

 ## Collaboration